The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Train companies||Thameslink or East Midlands Trains|

-Trains from Luton to London cover the 28 miles (45 km) long trip taking on average 26 min with our travel partners like Thameslink or East Midlands Trains.
+Trains from Luton to London cover the 28 miles (45 km) long route taking on average 26 min with our travel partners like Thameslink or East Midlands Trains.
 Normally, there are 51 trains operating per day, including direct services available.
-You can get the cheapest train tickets for this journey for as low as £4, but the average price of train tickets is £10.
+While the average ticket price for this trip costs around £6, you can find the cheapest train ticket for as low as £4.
 Travellers depart most frequently from Luton and arrive in London Victoria.

 With several departures per hour from two major train providers, passengers will find trains from Luton to London readily available.
 An almost round-the-clock service is shared with East Midland Trains running into St. Pancras and Thameslink services terminating at either London Blackfriars or London Bridge.
 Journey times range from 25 minutes to one hour depending on which station passengers begin and end their journey.
 Whenever they decide to travel, passengers will find several trains departing each hour from as early a 6:00 a.m. through til 11:30 p.m.